abhinav14-12/CI-CD-workflow/README.md

 The pipeline performs the following steps:

--Trigger on push to main branch or manual dispatch -Checkout repository code
+Trigger on push to main branch or manual dispatch Checkout repository code
--Build a Docker image
+Build a Docker image
--Run tests inside the container using pytest -Authenticate with Docker Hub
+Run tests inside the container using pytest Authenticate with Docker Hub
--Push the Docker image to Docker Hub
+Push the Docker image to Docker Hub